EEDTrackerEU

 Start the tracker with one row per obligation, measure, country, entity, or facility group.
 Record the public source, the owner who can update the row, the official status value, and whether the record is measured, planned, estimated, or only described in policy text.

 For Union-level progress, Eurostat supports distance-to-target tracking for primary and final energy consumption.
-For Member State implementation, the Commission assessment of draft updated NECPs supports a status view of ambition gaps and missing plan elements, not a definitive implementation-rate score.
+For Member State planning, the Commission's May 2025 assessment of final updated NECPs says full implementation would bring the EU close to its objectives but that further effort is needed to reduce energy consumption by 11.7%.
+Treat that assessment as evidence of plan ambition and identified gaps, not as a definitive implementation-rate score or proof of delivery.

 • Tracked item: name the article, measure, programme, data series, or entity population being monitored.